kushalpagolu/tello_epoch_rl/README.md

 The added human-in-the-loop component allows you to act as a "teacher" for the RL agent.
 By providing feedback on the agent's actions (approving or disapproving), you can help the agent learn more quickly and safely.
 It's like having a driving instructor who tells you when you're doing something right or wrong.

 Reinforcement learning can be a bit tricky to grasp at first, but with practice and experimentation, you'll get the hang of it.

-Let me know if you have any other questions.
+## Future Improvements

+-   Implement human-in-the-loop RL to improve the agent's performance.
+-   Train the RL agent on a larger dataset to improve its generalization ability.
+-   Add more sophisticated signal processing techniques to extract more meaningful features from the EEG data.
+-   Explore different RL algorithms to find the one that works best for this task.

+## Troubleshooting

+If you encounter any issues while running the project, try the following:

+-   Make sure all the required software packages are installed.
+-   Double-check the Emotiv headset and Tello drone connections.
+-   Consult the Emotiv and Tello documentation for troubleshooting tips.
+-   Check the error logs for any error messages or warnings.
+-   Increase tolerance and reconnection delays as stated earlier in the file.

+## Contributions

+Contributions to this project are welcome.
+Feel free to submit pull requests or open issues to report bugs or suggest new features.

+## License

+This project is licensed under the MIT License.

 <div style="text-align: center">⁂</div>